cnr-ibba/SMARTER-repository/README.md

 └── nginx.conf
 ```

 The `nginx.conf` contains general configuration for NGINX.
-If you need to run d
+If you need to run
 different processes or listen for a different number of connection, you may modify
 this file.
 The `default.conf` located in `conf.d` is the file which need to be modified
 accordingly to your project location.
 You can modify this file without building
 nginx image, since this directory is imported as a volume in nginx container.
-In this sample configuration, the served application is supposed to be under `smarter`
+In this configuration, the served application is supposed to be under
-location.
-Django static files are served via nginx by sharing volumes between
+`smarter-repository` location.
+Django static files are served via nginx
+by sharing volumes between
 django `uwsgi` container.
 This container expose the standard 80 port outside, but
 `docker-compose.yml` could bind this port to a different one